miso-lims/miso-lims/docs/_posts/2016-01-12-user-manual.md

     *   The QC User that carried out the QC.
     *   The QC date.
     *   The QC Method relates to a conceptual or practical QC steps undertaken by one of two "actioners", i.e. SeqOps (_sequencing operations_) or SeqInfo (_sequence informatics_).
 The former is carried out after the physical run has completed and assessed for quality.
 The latter is carried out following a primary analysis stage to assess quality.
-    *   The Process Selection allows the QC to be related to a given subset of partitions, e.g. if lanes 1-4 were OK and should be processed, but lanes 5-8 were not, boxes 1-4 would be clicked to reflect this.
+    *   The Process Selection allows the QC to be related to a given subset of lanes, e.g. if lanes 1-4 were OK and should be processed, but lanes 5-8 were not, boxes 1-4 would be clicked to reflect this.
     *   Any other free-text information should be added in the Info field.
     *   Click on _Add_ to save.